japablaza/manuscript_review/review_tpp.md

-# Review Tiny Python Projects
+# Review TPP

+## Summary
+- I would prefer to start with the Appendix and the Chap01

 ## Chap 01
 - test_ shows multiple variable assignments.
 Pretty cool